menej/php-essence-framework/README.md

 ```

 Note: For now, `DBInit::getInstance()` needs to be utilized at the beginning of each controller to initiate the database
 instance.
-To address this in the future, consider implementing a singleton pattern.
+To address this in the future, consider implementing Automatic Dependency Injection.

 ### view

 This directory stores views.
-Views should be named in a way that indicates it is a view - NAME.view.php.
+Views should be named in a way, that signifies a view - NAME.view.php.
 Semantically
 corresponding views should fall into the same directory with the same name as their controller.
-The partials pattern is
-used to inject the head and foot of the HTML document to decrease redundancy.
+The partials pattern injects the head and foot of the HTML document to decrease redundancy.

 It's important to note that, due to this pattern, a title should be included in a $variables array before rendering each
 view.